 A little about me —

 I live in Richmond, VA.
-I get excited about journalism, storytelling, bringing online communities together in real life, and smart social impact strategy.
+I get excited about journalism, storytelling, creating community, and smart social impact strategy.

 Right now, I’m an engagement and communications specialist at Capital One, where I support and manage volunteerism and engagement in Central VA, community events, nonprofit partnerships, and communications.

 For the last few years, I lived in Melbourne, Australia, where I worked at Envato, a digital marketplace and ecosystem of sites & services for creatives.
 As editor of the Envato Blog, I manage Envato's publishing and editorial strategy, to build the brand & community of Envato.